 Carnaval del Sol Online and In-Person

-In 2020 Carnaval del Sol runs from July 15th until August 9th.
-The same as it has been for the past dozen or so years, the festival is a celebration of Latin American food, music, arts, dancing and culture.
+In 2020 Carnaval del Sol ran from July 15th until August 9th.
+The same as it has been for the past dozen or so years, the festival was a celebration of Latin American food, music, arts, dancing and culture.

-Because of the outbreak of the coronavirus, Carnaval del Sol‘s usual giant festival at Concord Pacific Place near False Creek can’t happen this year.
+Because of the outbreak of the coronavirus, Carnaval del Sol‘s usual giant festival at Concord Pacific Place near False Creek couldn’t happen in 2020.
 Hopefully it can return in 2021.
-Instead of cancelling the festival entirely, however, and cancelling all the other great events of Latin American Week too, Carnaval del Sol is re-inventing itself in both live and online formats.
+Instead of cancelling the festival entirely, however, and cancelling all the other great events of Latin American Week too, Carnaval del Sol re-invented itself in 2020 in both live and virtual formats.

 When and Where in 2020?

-On the weekend of August 7th to 9th a variety of food-related activities happen at Lower Mainland Latin American restaurants.
-Also on the same weekend, a live Latin American-themed market is planned (but with its location and other details to be confirmed).
+On the weekend of August 7th to 9th a variety of food-related activities occurred at Lower Mainland Latin American restaurants.

-Some activities already confirmed for Carnaval del Sol this year include the following:
+Some activities scheduled for Carnaval del Sol this past year included the following:

 - Art Experience & Blockchain – an interactive ONLINE workshop via Zoom about art and technology with Colombian-born New York-based artist Jessica Angel.
-The event is free, but donations are welcome.
+The event was free, but donations were welcome.
 (On July 18th from 10:00 until 11:00 am)

 - Discovering Latin America’s Indigenous Territories – an online event showcasing the stories and lives of women from Chile, Colombia, Mexico and Vancouver.
-The ONLINE event is presented simultaneously in both English and Spanish via Zoom.
-Although free to attend, it is also a fundraising event for Latin American charities where they hope to raise as much as $10,000, so donations are greatly appreciated.
+The ONLINE event was presented simultaneously in both English and Spanish via Zoom.
+Although free to attend, it was also a fundraising event for Latin American charities where they hoped to raise as much as $10,000, so donations were greatly appreciated.
 (On July 25th from 10:00 am until 12:00 pm.)

 - Latin American Women Flourishing in Canada – a LIVE EVENT at the Loft Lounge at 203-1184 Denman Street.
-It’s a workshop featuring the sharing of stories by Latin American women and a panel discussion about “Feminism and Leadership.”
-The cost is $30 per person and includes a glass of wine and complimentary appetizer.
+It was a workshop featuring the sharing of stories by Latin American women and a panel discussion about “Feminism and Leadership.”
+The cost was $30 per person and included a glass of wine and complimentary appetizer.
 (On July 30th from 5:30 until 9:00 pm.)

 - Flamenco Night – a LIVE EVENT featuring singing, dancing and physical distancing between dance couples at the Granville Island Pavilion.
-The cost is a minimum $10 donation per person and people need to bring their own partner.
+The cost was a minimum $10 donation per person and people needed to bring their own partner.
 (August 4th from 5:30 until 8:00 pm.)

 What Will the Festival Look Like in 2020?

-A second element showcases Latin American food and restaurants at various locations throughout Vancouver.
+A second element showcased Latin American food and restaurants at various locations throughout Vancouver.